explodinglabs/jsonrpcserver/README.rst

     app = Flask(__name__)
     app.register_blueprint(bp)

-Add a route to dispatch requests to the handling methods.
+2. A dispatcher, which validates incoming requests and then passes them on to your own code to carry out the request.

 .. sourcecode:: python